MileHacker Logo

 • Dine at local "hotas" and small Maldivian restaurants.
 Their food is authentic, flavorful, and substantially more affordable than hotel dining.

-• Acquire large bottles of purified water from local shops and refill your Reusable water bottle.
+• Acquire large bottles of purified water from the neighborhood shops and refill your Reusable water bottle.
 This avoids the expense of single-use plastic bottles, which also contribute to waste.

 • When arranging snorkeling, diving, or island hopping excursions, join a group tour instead of chartering a private boat.
 This substantially reduces the per-person expense.